 Why is WSDOT

-WSF is moving forward to build new ferries to replace the 1950s-era Evergreen State Class ferries, which are approaching the end of their service lives.
+WSF is building three new ferries to replace the 1950s-era Evergreen State Class ferries, which are approaching the end of their service lives.
 Ten of WSF’s 22 auto-passenger ferries are between 40 and 60 years old and must be replaced in the next 20 years.
 The new 144-car vessel design is based on the Issaquah class, which has proved the most versatile vessel in our fleet and has the most utility throughout the system.

 The End Result